azurejelly/shell-switcher/README.md

 </p>

 ## Okay but why
-Because I use [explorer7](https://winclassic.net/thread/2588/explorer7-windows-explorer-10-11) to restore the Windows 7 shell on Windows 10 21H2 which does not support UWP applications (as of written this).
+Because I use [explorer7](https://winclassic.net/thread/2588/explorer7-windows-explorer-10-11) to restore the Windows 7 shell on Windows 10 21H2 which does not support UWP applications (as of writing this).
 Most of the stuff still works, but some setings (for example, changing your account profile picture) require you to go into the newer settings app.

 The usual process to switch shells would be to:
 - Open up a command prompt